Looking to add a new pastime to your repertoire? We’ve got 40 top ideas to give you some inspiration when trying to find a new hobby.

 Of course, you probably already listen to music on a regular basis.
 However, there’s never a wrong time to start discovering new bands and artists that you like.
 As far as finding a new hobby goes, this is a fairly limitless one.
 Try jumping into an entirely new genre, ask your friends for recommendations, or using a tool like Gnoosic to find new music.

 Colouring is a hobby that’s suitable for people of all ages.
 It’s a relaxing and creative pastime that can give you focus and let you express yourself.
 Plus, it’s simple to get started with.
 All you need are colouring pencils and some templates, many of which you can find for free.

-As you may have noticed by the sudden demand for flour, baking has been one of the most popular new hobbies in lockdown.
+With the worldwide popularity of shows like The Great British Bake Off, baking has risen in popularity over the last few years.
 And, it’s not too late to get involved in the fun.
 You can try your hand at baking sweet treats or savoury delights with these simple BBC Good Food recipes.
 If you’re feeling adventurous, you can get involved with a sourdough science project.

 If baking isn’t your thing, but you still want to get creative in the kitchen, cooking can be a great way to relax.
 From trying new recipes to cooking up something entirely unique, you’ve got the freedom to experiment.
 There are learning opportunities too.
 Whether it’s learning about nutrition, mastering the basics of a healthy diet, or finding out how super superfoods are, the possibilities are plentiful.

 For those seeking a more introspective hobby, journaling can be incredibly therapeutic.
 It helps you organise your thoughts, relieve feelings of anxiety, practice gratitude, and let you reflect on your life.
 It’s also a project that you can start with ease – all you need is either a pen and notebook or a word processor.
 Don’t overthink it, just start writing and see where it takes you.